Again, we are using the palmerpenguins

 # End

-Summarize the penguins data set by two discrete variables and calculate the mean flipper length.
-Create a plot showing the mean length for the two groups including an error measure (e.g., mean +/- sd).
+the mean length for the two groups including an error measure (e.g.,

 # Insert code here